daniel-campbell/qif-ds-toolkit/README.md

 - Python 3.7 or higher
 - OpenSSL (for certificate generation)
-- xmlsec (optional, for signature verification)
+- xmlsec1 (optional, for signature verification)

 ### Python Dependencies